Stage 2: GRIND

 Rolling Out of Town

-Both the Cavalry and Scout riders roll out from the courthouse square, heading south on Hwy.
+Both the Long and Short Course riders roll out from the courthouse square, heading south on Hwy.
 89 before swapping out pavement for gravel in Ponderosa Park.
 You'll climb through Turkey Track and Indian Creek before the course really finds its rhythm on Wolf Creek Road.

 Checkpoint 1: 5 Corners Split (~41 km / 25 miles)

 Here, the day changes.
-Scout riders turn toward Big Bug Mesa, while Cavalry riders take the long way, pushing east toward Poland Junction, then south toward Mayer to tackle rolling pavement and gravel before climbing back towards the west.
+Short Course riders turn toward Big Bug Mesa, while Long Course riders take the long way, pushing east toward Poland Junction, then south toward Mayer to tackle rolling pavement and gravel before climbing back towards the west.

-More remote dirt climbs and rolling pavement await the Full Pint on FR 67 and South Senator Highway.
+More remote dirt climbs and rolling pavement await the Long Course on FR 67 and South Senator Highway.
 The second aid station, located at Pine Flats, is your last chance to fuel up before the final set of rolling climbs back towards the finish.

 Merging Routes

-Both the Cavalry and Scout courses rejoin near South Senator Highway, leading into a fast descent through Wolf Creek before the final urban roll back into Prescott.
+Both the Long and Short courses rejoin near South Senator Highway, leading into a fast descent through Wolf Creek before the final urban roll back into Prescott.

 The Finish: Granite and Grind